WordPress/gutenberg/packages/core-data/README.md

 _Returns_

--   `Array< any >`: Block pattern category list.
+-   `Array< any >`: Pattern category list.

 ### getBlockPatterns

-Retrieve the list of registered block patterns.
+Retrieve the list of registered patterns.

 _Parameters_